RGLab/flowcap3/reports/SeraCareComparison/GatingComparison.md

 ![plot of chunk thelper_rawdata](figure/thelper_rawdata.png)

-We fit the mixed model to the T-cell panel.
+We fit the mixed model to the T-helper panel.

 ```r